Neapoli

 Please share this:

-2 thoughts on “Neapoli”
+2 thoughts on “Neapoli, Sellinari and surroundings”

 1. I enjoyed reading this.
 I would like to know more about the history of the Prison at Neapoli.
 It is mentioned in several books but I would like to know more about its history and see whether its notoriety for having terrible conditions in the past is true.
 Can anyone help me?